greggman/WebGPU-DOOM/README.md

   a speed difference might matter a lot so it might pay off to ask your AI of choice to make a custom solution for your project.

+You might think using a framework brings battle tested solutions.
+That might be right.
+At the same time, Claude, and probably other AIs, so far go way beyond what I'd normally do to test.
+In most of my 3D work I just edit and then run and see if it looks good.
+Claude though, will easily write much more detailed and comprehensive tests.

+As one example it found that keys were ignored.
+It fixed the bug and that's where I might have stopped if I was doing it myself.
+But Claude ran all the demo recordings to see if fixing it broke any demo.
+Then it checked doors don't open without the key and they do with.
+I might have checked that 2nd one by hand but in a past life I'd have been unlikely to check the first and would have just waited for bug reports.

+That kind thing is common.
+Use a library, maybe get frustum culling.
+But ask claude to add it and you get both frustum culling and comprehensive tests that it works.
+The point being again, maybe reaching for a library is not as compelling as it used to be in this new AI world.

 ## Prompting Details

 Mostly I just made a folder with the source to doom in a sub-folder.